odea-project/qAlgorithms/report/report.md

 <b> subsetScan: </b>
-This function takes a bin, sorts it by the scan number of its datapoints, and splits it if the difference in scans exceeds a given number. @todo reasoning for maxdist = 6 After splitting the bin, only subsets with more than five elements are returned as bins to the container for open bins.
+This function takes a bin, sorts it by the scan number of its datapoints, and splits it if the difference in scans exceeds a given number.
+This parameter can be adjusted only when recompiling the program.
+It is set to six following the above-mentioned reasoning.
+After splitting the bin, only subsets with more than five elements are returned as bins to the container for open bins.
 If a bin is not split, it can be considered complete and is closed.
 Closed bins are added to a separate container.